 Do you have an oil-based heating system and wonder if converting to gas would be cheaper and more efficient?
-An oil to gas conversion is, indeed, a smart decision that will help you save on energy and oil costs in the long run in the Cranbury, NJ area.
+An oil-to-gas conversion is, indeed, a smart decision that will help you save on energy and oil costs in the long run in the Cranbury, NJ area.
 R.A.
-Nichols Plumbing & Heating can quickly and efficiently convert your home to accommodate a gas heating system.
+Nichols Plumbing, Heating & Cooling can quickly and efficiently convert your home to accommodate a gas heating system.

 Steps For Oil to Gas Conversion

 Here are the steps R.A.
-Nichols Plumbing & Heating takes as reflected by the U.S. Energy Information Administration:
+Nichols Plumbing, Heating & Cooling takes as reflected by the U.S. Energy Information Administration:

 - Technicians will connect the meter to your heating plant.

-- You chimney will be lined.
+- Your chimney will be lined.
 Here you may receive a tax credit.
 Your chimney analysis is free!

 - We will remove your old oil tank.